liyao0123/SoftwareEngineering2021Desk3/Documentation/SystemImplementation.md

 **find a template of bootstrap responsive web and do deep customization with our date**

 #### 4.3.1 index.html
 - layout: you could see the layout of our index.html on the above diagram clearly.
-There are so many mature elements in Bootstrap and you could see the official docs here.
-[Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/)
+We use the mature elements of Bootstrap.
      1. Use containers especially grid class to control the layout and fulfill responsive window
      2. Bootstrap includes several predefined button styles.
 And they are what we make use of often here.
 - static data: there are many photos in carousel part and game parts.
 Using `@{path}` in thymeleaf would help us get the resources under classpath like *.css,*.js and images.